open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/start-all.sh

+    If mongodb or rabbitmq-server is not running, you can run following command before starting the MCU:

+        bin/init-mongodb.sh [--deps] [--DB_URL=dburl]
+        bin/init-rabbitmq.sh [--deps]

 3. To verify whether the server started successfully, launch your browser and connect to the MCU server at https://XXXXX:3004.
 Replace XXXXX with the IP address or machine name of your MCU server.

 > **Note**: The procedures in this guide use the default room in the sample.